-SNAP benefits will decrease November 1st!
+SNAP benefit disbursement will change in January!
 Click here for more information!

 The Supplemental Nutrition Assistance Program, formerly known as the Food Stamp program, provides benefits to qualifying households to afford an adequate diet and protect primarily low-income families, the elderly, and people with disabilities from hardship and hunger.
 SNAP also helps families to bridge temporary periods of unemployment or family crisis.

 SNAP benefits can only be used for food and for plants and seeds to grow food for a household to eat.
 SNAP benefits cannot be used to by:

 - Any nonfood item, such as pet foods; soaps, paper products, and household supplies; grooming items, toothpaste, and cosmetics;

 - Any food that will be eaten in the store;

 SNAP Eligibility in Indiana (numbers for a family of 4):